mieweb/docs/content/functions/system-administration/data-migration/document-validation-test-script.md

 ## [Validation Instructions](https://drive.google.com/open?id=1-bEhVXIw7-K_Z06pJshMYYHg3JCGm32l)

 1. Log into the {{% system-name %}} system.
-2. Navigate to the {{% syslink "Quick View" "func=omniscope" %}} , and using the portlet, perform a <strong>Chart Search</strong> for a record from the list of 8-10 charts.
+2. Navigate to the [Quick View](https://docs.enterprisehealth.com/functions/e-chart/quick-view-sidemenu/), and using the portlet, perform a <strong>Chart Search</strong> for a record from the list of 8-10 charts.

     ![](../document-validation-test-script.assets/52f73ae40dc37122cc526f2bbb6020ab.png)

 {{% tip %}}

 * Select the preferred search criteria, such as <strong>D.O.B.</strong>, <strong>Name</strong>, or <strong>EMP #</strong> (sometimes referred to as Medical Record Number, or MR#).
 * Type in the appropriate value and click <strong>Search,</strong> or press enter.
-(For more information and instructions on searching, see [Basic Initial System Information](../../e-chart/basic-initial-system-information.md) or [Detailed Searching in E-Chart](../../e-chart/detailed-searching-in-e-chart.md).)
+(For more information and instructions on searching, see [Basic Initial System Information](https://docs.enterprisehealth.com/functions/e-chart/basic-initial-system-information/) or [Detailed Searching in E-Chart](https://docs.enterprisehealth.com/functions/e-chart/detailed-searching-in-e-chart/).)

 {{% /tip %}}